Skip to main content

 Care coordination

-Families will have access to a single point of contact to support integrated care across sectors.
-An electronically accessible shared care plan will improve collaboration and communication between those involved in the child’s care.
+Families will have access to a multi-disciplinary team, including Indigenous Health, to support integrated care across sectors.
+A shared care plan will improve collaboration and communication between those involved in the child’s care.

 An inter-professional team will train and support families to confidently care for their child at home.
-This service will also enhance the ability and confidence of community professionals to support children and youth with health complexity in the communities in which they live.
+This service will also enhance the ability and confidence of health-care professionals, and other professionals across sectors to support children with health complexity in the communities in which they live.
 This in turn will build capacity for care of this specialized population across BC and Yukon.

 Child and family suites

-The Slocan program is envisioned with the following principles in mind.
+The program is envisioned with the following principles in mind.

 • Honour parents and caregivers as experts and partners